DamonClark/capydash/README.md

 - ✅ Create the CapyDash initializer
 - ✅ Update your test helper with all necessary hooks
 - ✅ Add rake tasks for report generation
-- ✅ Create an example test to get you started
+- ✅ Works with parallel testing out of the box

 ### Manual Setup (Alternative)